Ertso/Youtube-Video-Downloader-WebApp/README.md

 Or just double-click on the app.py to run it

 After running it, you will see a localhost URL.
-Copy it and paste it into your web browser (chrome, opera, etc), or just Ctrl+leftclick it idc
+Copy and paste it into your web browser (Chrome, Opera, etc) — or Ctrl+left-click it idc.

 have fun